blynkkk/lib-python/examples/esp8266/README.md

    ```
  - follow **[this][esp8266-build-docker]** instructions to build and copy custom esp8266 firmware.

-   Build process may take some time ~ 15-40 minutes.
+   Build process can take some time ~ 15-40 minutes.

  - after firmware created and copied locally - you can try to burn it with **esptool** to your ESP8266 board.
  - connect to board CLI with **rshell** and test **blynklib** availability within **repl**